Christian Kaps

 Harvard Business School

 This session will be held as a hybrid event.
-To join in person, you can come to room EO 150 (i.e., room 150 on level 1 of Ehrenhof East).
-To join virtually, please register in advance using this link.
+To join in person, you can come to room O 133 (i.e., room 133 on level 1 of the east wing of the castle).

 Speaker Bio

-Christian Kaps is an Assistant Professor of business administration in the Technology and Operations Management (TOM) Unit at Harvard Business School.
-Kaps' research focuses on emerging topics in renewable electricity generation and storage – notably how new technologies, sustainability behavior, and policies shape the energy market of the future.
-He teaches the first-year TOM course in the required curriculum.
+Christian Kaps is an Assistant Professor in the Technology and Operations Management unit at Harvard Business School.
+His research focuses on emerging topics in sustainable electricity generation and storage, notably how new technologies, sustainability behavior, and policies shape the energy market of the future.
+Depending on the research question and problem at hand, he has conducted modelling work, employed structural estimation, and utilized machine learning tools.

 Admission information